 (2) All others with missed hours:

 Missed hours of participation in a month may be made up by a work eligible individual within the same month at the discretion of the county agency.
-Any missed hours of participation that are not made up by an individual may be considered good cause if they meet one of the good cause reasons set forth in rule 5101:1-3-13 of the Administrative Code.
-Any missed hours of participation which are not made up within the month or for which good cause cannot be established are subject to the three-tier sanction provisions as set forth in rule 5101:1-3-15 of the Administrative Code.
+Any missed hours of participation that are not made up by an individual may be considered good cause when they meet one of the good cause reasons described in rule 5101:1-3-13 of the Administrative Code.
+Any missed hours of participation that are not made up within the month or that good cause cannot be established are subject to the three-tier sanction provisions as described in rule 5101:1-3-15 of the Administrative Code.

-(3) If the county agency determines that the provisions of rule 5101:1-3-13 of the Administrative Code do not apply, the county agency shall apply the sanction policy pursuant to rule 5101:1-3-15 of the Administrative Code .
+(3) When the county agency determines that the provisions of rule 5101:1-3-13 of the Administrative Code do not apply, the county agency shall apply the sanction policy pursuant to rule 5101:1-3-15 of the Administrative Code.

 (G) What are the supervision requirements for unpaid work activities?

-(1) Participation in unpaid activities shall be supervised no less frequently than once each day in which the individual is scheduled to participate.
+(1) Participation in unpaid activities shall be supervised no less frequently than once each day that the individual is scheduled to participate.

 (2) Daily supervision means that a responsible party has daily responsibility for oversight of the individual's participation, not necessarily daily, in-person contact with the participant.

 (3) Work eligible individuals shall be supervised by one of the following: